LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

     static void checkGraduation(int credits, double GPA)
     {
         if (credits >= 120 && GPA >=2.0) {
-            Console.WriteLine("You are eligible to graduate!")
+            Console.WriteLine("You are eligible to graduate!");
         }
         else {
-            Console.WriteLine("You are not eligible to graduate.")
+            Console.WriteLine("You are not eligible to graduate.");
         }
     }